 This run workout, from Olympian triathlete and coach Ryan Bolton, is simple yet effective at helping improve your run form and fitness without overly taxing any of your energy systems.
-It first appeared in this article for Active Pass members, The Guide to Becoming a Better Runner.
+It first appeared in The Guide to Becoming a Better Runner.

-According to Bolton, this doesn’t need to be complicated and can be done on a weekly basis by adding strides or sprints to the end of an aerobic run.
+According to Bolton, this doesn’t need to be complicated and can be done weekly by adding strides or sprints to the end of an aerobic run.
 Strides are shorter accelerations of about 20 seconds, ideally on grass or a soft surface.
-Sprints should be 100m to 200m in length, building the effort on each one and with lots of recovery in between.
+Sprints should be 100M to 200M, building the effort on each one and with lots of recovery in between.
 “You want to be totally fresh for each one and hold your very best form,” he said.
-“Imagine you’re running down the finish chute at Kona, looking fantastic—that’s the kind of form we want to see.”
+“Imagine you’re running down the finish chute at Kona, looking fantastic – that’s the kind of form we want to see.”

 35 mins. of running at zone 1 (see box below) or RPE 6-7/10